-We’ve brought together these great ideas for making your classroom magical this Christmas with a little help from a special visitor – your very own Elf on the Shelf!
+Meanwhile, check out these fun ideas for making your classroom magical this Christmas with a little help from a special visitor … your very own Elf on the Shelf!

 Official Letterhead of the North Pole

-Teacher Cindy from The Gap uses an ‘Elf Repair Kit’— a small packet of glitter to restore Elf on the Shelf magic in case the elf is accidentally touched.
+Speaking of no touching … we all know that sometimes students just can’t help themselves.
+That’s where an ‘Elf Repair Kit’— a small packet of glitter to restore Elf on the Shelf magic in case the elf is accidentally touched — comes in handy!

 Joking Around With Your Elf on the Shelf

 Leave a little “elfie” for your students to find on any screens you have in your room — iPads, laptops, and interactive whiteboards are all great places for cheeky elves to hide!

 Toasty Elf on the Shelf